-Accessibility is a major concern for the community identified in public comments and survey responses.
-Approximately 46% report that they do not have access to a park within a walkable distance of their home.
+Accessibility is a major concern for the community identified in public comments and survey questions.
+Approximately 46% of respondents report that they do not have access to a park within a walkable distance.
 Participants cite a lack of a trail system and sidewalks connecting to existing facilities as a major barrier to use.
-Public comments report parks do not provide adequate parking or pathways for wheelchair users.
-Over 15% of survey respondents cite that parks are not in convenient locations.
+Public comments report parks did not meet accessibility design requirements and did not provide adequate parking or pathways for wheelchair users.
+Over 15% of survey respondents cite that park are not in convenient locations.